hanng00/chie/README.md

 ## Roadmap

-1. Implement Auth / Stateful DB.
+1. Implement Auth

 - Allow users (and our backend) to view previous questions and answers

 2. Streaming Generative UI

-3. Pinecone Embeddings
+3. LANGCHAIN RAG - Pinecone?